Frequently Asked Questions

 What is your cancellation policy?

-I charge late fees for missed appointments or cancelations less then 48 hours before the appointment time.
+I charge late fees for missed appointments or cancelations less than 48 hours before the appointment time.
 Exceptions can be made on an individual basis for truly unavoidable circumstances.

 Can I bring a friend or family member to our first session?